 Communities in the unincorporated area of the county are dispersed throughout the region, primarily along US Highways 395 and 6.
 Communities along US 395 include Topaz, Coleville, Walker, Bridgeport, Mono City, Lee Vining, and the Crowley communities of Long Valley, McGee Creek, Crowley Lake, Aspen Springs, and Sunny Slopes.
 The community of June Lake is located along State Route (SR) 158.
 The Town of Mammoth Lakes is located on SR 203.
 The communities of Chalfant, Hammil Valley, and Benton are located on SR 6.
 The community of Oasis is located on SR 266/168 in the southeastern portion of the county.
 The communities are generally small, rural in character, and oriented primarily to serving recreational and tourist traffic.
 Walker, Topaz, Coleville, Bridgeport, and Lee Vining share US 395 as their main street for commerce and community activities.
-SR 158 serves as the main street for Benton and Chalfant.
+SR 158 serves as the main street for June Lake.
+SR 203 is the Town of Mammoth Lakes' main street.
+US Highway 6 serves as a main street for Benton and Chalfant.